 Horse books are a dime a dozen, but most don’t stay on the market long.
-Readership is limited, which is makes their shelf life short, especially in libraries.
+Readership is limited, which makes their shelf life short, especially in libraries.
 Many older horse books have become classics and will always be available.
 Others are written by well-known authors whose books will always be available as well.
 The rest…well…read them while you can.

 Black Beauty by Anna Sewell